-Police arrested Mahir Kanaat, an employee of the left-wing Birgün daily, and five other journalists in dawn raids of their homes on December 25, 2016 as part of an investigation into publication of leaked e-mails of Berat Albayrak, Turkey’s energy minister and the son-in-law of President Recep Tayyip Erdoğan.
+Police arrested Mahir Kanaat, an employee of the left-wing BirGün daily, and five other journalists in dawn raids on their homes on 25 December 2016 as part of an investigation into the publication of leaked e-mails of former Energy Minister Berat Albayrak, who is also the son-in-law of President Recep Tayyip Erdoğan.

-Kanaat and two others, former Diken news website editor Tunca Öğreten and DİHA news agency Diyarbakır news editor Ömer Çelik, were jailed pending trial by a court on January 17, 2017, 24 days after they were first arrested.
-The other three journalists were released pending trial on judicial control.
+After remaining in police custody for 24 days, Kanaat and two other journalists, former Diken.com.tr editor Tunca Öğreten and DİHA news agency editor Ömer Çelik, were jailed pending trial on 17 January 2017 on the chage of "membership in a terrorist organization."
+The other three journalists were released pending trial.

 The authorities accused Kanaat of having downloaded the emails of Albayrak and of “possessing original copies” of investigation reports concerning the “17- 25 December” corruption probe against four ministers from the ruling Justice and Development Party (AKP).

 In the indictment, issued on 23 June 2017, Kanaat was charged with “membership of a terrorist organization” under Article 314/2 of the Turkish Penal Code (TCK) and “hindrance or destruction of a data processing system” (TCK 244/2 and 244/4).
 The indictment (in Turkish) can be found here.